Pekarangan: Natural factors

 Plant diversity in pekarangans tends to increase as their size increases.
 Diversity of crop species, however, might reach a plateau in very large gardens.
 Larger pekarangans have a lower density of crop species because of more constant cultivation patterns.
 A pekarangan smaller than 100 m2 is insufficient for plant diversity and crop production.
-Some plant types, such as trees higher than 10 meters (33 ft), spice plants, and industrial crops are almost not present in gardens of 100 m2 or less.
+Some plant types, such as trees higher than 10 meters (33 ft), spice plants, and industrial crops are almost completely absent in gardens of 100 m2 or less.
 Home gardens in Java tend to be smaller; the majority of them are smaller than 200 m2, as suggested by a report from 2004.
 Meanwhile, similar gardens in other Indonesian islands tend to be larger.
 Their average size is estimated to be 2500 m2; a few reach the size of 3 ha.

 Pekarangans at high altitudes tend to have a smaller size, increased density of plants, and a smaller range of plant diversity.
 As altitude increases, temperature decreases, limiting plant diversity.
 Coconuts and fruit trees tend to develop better in lower-altitude pekarangans while vegetables tend to grow better at higher altitudes.